 Aqua Illumination Prime HD

-The Aqua Illumination Prime HD is a nano model offers Wi-Fi control at a relatively affordable price.
-It is the smallest of the three available options, consuming an energy-sipping 55 watts and with petite dimensions of: 4.88 inches length x ~4.88 inches width x 1.34 inches thick.
+The Aqua Illumination Prime HD is a nano model that offers Wi-Fi control at a relatively affordable price.
+It is the smallest of the three available options, consuming an energy-sipping 55 watts and with petite dimensions of 4.88 inches length x ~4.88 inches width x 1.34 inches thick.